kailermai/tp/docs/DeveloperGuide.md

 **Guarantees:** All student entries with matching names will be displayed.

 **MSS**
-1. TA enters command to find students by name.
+1. TA requests to find students by name.
 2. TAHub displays matching student entries.
    <br>Use case ends.